 elective courses in competitive strategy, consulting methods, organizational change management, technology commercialization, and evidence-based entrepreneurship.

 Dr. Lynall has been continuously recognized as a distinguished teacher in the Master's program and was selected as a favorite professor in the Wall Street Journal top 25 executive MBA programs in 2008.
 Prior to joining the faculty at Purdue, he taught strategy,

 organizational behavior, and entrepreneurship at the Richard Ivey Business School, University of Western Ontario, and has also led corporate executive programs in business transformation and change management in England, France, Germany, Canada, and the United

-provides school of management support for entrepreneurship and technology commercialization activities across Purdue's science, engineering, and technology domains.
+States.
+As a DIFF director, Dr. Lynall coordinates the school of management's support for entrepreneurship and technology commercialization activities across Purdue's science, engineering, and technology areas.

-Before returning to academia, he was a partner and senior vice president at a big 5 management consulting firm.
-Other industry experience includes several years as managing director of a U.K. based engineered products company, and product manager and international
+Before returning to academia, he was a partner and senior vice president in the entrepreneurial consulting practice of Ernst & Young.
+Other industry experience includes several years as managing director of a U.K. based engineered products company, and product

 manager and international marketing manager for a global telecommunications company.

 Dr. Lynall's research is focused at the intersection of strategic management and organizational behavior and includes innovation and problem solving processes, corporate governance in early stage companies; and conflict and cooperation between venture capitalists